-HK-style milk tea is an adaptation of traditional British fare, using various blends of finely-ground black tea filtered through a cloth that looks like a silk stocking.
+HK-style milk tea is an adaptation of traditional British fare, using various blends of finely-ground black tea filtered through a cloth net that looks like a silk stocking.
 Rather than fresh milk, it is cooled with imported evaporated condensed milk.
 This switch evolved in the local cha chaang teng no-frills tea restaurants whose customers couldn’t afford fresh milk and to give it a strong, sweet and creamy taste.
-The tea leaves are strained through a net that looks like panty-hose.
 The tea must be constantly agitated and steeped up to seven times to balance the thick and strong canned evaporated milk.
 There are many claims of secret recipes and of it being an art that takes years to learn.

 The robot weighs 300 kilograms.
 It includes many sensors that handle the brewing motions and measurement of ingredients.
 Capturing these in software provides two levels of capability: (1) rule-based application of the procedures for handling all the steps, generally obtained by interviewing and observing experts, and (2) machine-learning neural nets that allow the robot to improve performance through the equivalent of trial-and-error learning, via “training” by masses of examples.